What is it like?

 This syndrome is known by two names: benign rolandic epilepsy of childhood (BREC) and benign rolandic epilepsy with centro-temporal spikes (BECTS).
 The name derives from the rolandic area of the brain, which is the part that controls movements.
 The term “benign” refers to the fact that most children outgrow these seizures during adolescence.
 The official modern name is “benign epilepsy with centro-temporal spikes” or BECTS.
 Yet, many people still just use the term benign rolandic epilepsy to refer to this syndrome.

 A typical seizure in people with benign rolandic epilepsy (BREC or BECTS) involves twitching, numbness, or tingling of the child's face or tongue.
 These symptoms can interfere with speech and may cause drooling.
-These are a type of partial (also called focal) seizure that lasts no more than 2 minutes and the child remains fully conscious.
+These are a type of focal (previously called partial) seizure that lasts no more than 2 minutes and the child remains fully conscious.

 Who gets it?